Past Boram Award Winners

 - 1 Dean or Department chair

-6. A classroom observation by the Provost and a member of the Professional Development Committee make up the application materials.
+6. A classroom observation by the Provost and a member of the Faculty Development Committee make up the application materials.